 The form below is an exert from MU Life.
-Please complete on MU life under
+Please complete on MU life under section and submit for approval.

 Travel Insurance

 Hazards/Risks

 APPENDIX B

 RISK ASSESSMENT FOR CLUBS & SOCIETIES ACTIVITIES AT MU

 NAME OF SOCIETY NAME OF CONFEDERTION AFFILIATED TO (IF ANY) NAME OF PERSON COMPLETING THE RISK ASSESSMENT POSITION IN MU DATE COMPLETED LOCATION OF EVENT / EVENT NUMBERS ATTENDING NAME & NUMBER TO CONACT IN EMERGENCY NAME AND CONTACT NUMBER OF FIRST AIDERS